 Pena National Palace (Pena Palàis)

 Pena Palace is the most famous of the three palaces.
-The first thing that springs to my mind as I think of Pena Palace is the yellow and red of the palace peeking out of the dense thicket.
+The first thing that springs to my mind as I think of Pena Palace is the yellow and red facade of the palace peeking out of the dense thicket.
 And on a clear day, the palace can be spotted even from Lisbon at 33km distance.

 And if hikes and happiness in life is not your thing, there is also a bus service every 15 minutes departing from the entrance.

 Pena Palace comes from an extraordinary background.
 First, that is to say, in the middle ages there was a Chapel dedicated to Our Lady, later a monastery was built around it to accommodate a maximum of 18 monks.
-Unfortunately, in the 18thcentury, the monastery suffered massive damage by lightning and subsequently, the infamous 1755 Lisbon earthquake, considered one of the worst earthquakes in the history, brought it down to its knees.
+Unfortunately, in the 18thcentury, the monastery suffered massive damage by lightning and subsequently, the infamous 1755 Lisbon earthquake, considered one of the worst earthquakes in history, brought it down to its knees.
 Amidst all the chaos the chapel remained intact with only minor damages.

 The site and the ruins fascinated king Ferdinand for a long time.
 Eventually, he acquired more property surrounding the site and transformed the ruins into a palace.
 The palace later served as a summer residence of Portuguese royal family.